-Based upon the confirmation of a strong structural architecture is juxtaposition with favourable host rocks and geochemical evidence that the Carlin-type system exposed one mile east of the horst block extends under pediment to the west, management believes further drilling is warranted.
+Based upon the confirmation of a strong structural architecture in juxtaposition with favourable host rocks and geochemical evidence that the Carlin-type system exposed one mile east of the horst block extends under pediment to the west, management believes further drilling is warranted.
 The Company completed a 3-D inversion of the gravity data plus an additional 3 lines of CSAMT.
 This work further refines the structural interpretation of the property.
 In 2013, the Company filed a NI 43-101 report recommending a further 5 drill holes (10,000 ft) at Golden Brew.
 Six new drill sites have now been permitted on the project; 3 of these locations are on BLM lands and 3 are on Forest Service managed lands.
-Regulus Resources Inc. ("Regulus") commenced drilling in mid-August 2017 with the anticipated program comprising 4 to 6 reverse RC drill holes totaling approximately 3,000 metres.
+Regulus Resources Inc. commenced drilling in mid-August 2017 and completed 2,940 metres (9,640 feet) of reverse RC drilling in 5 holes.